AMRITA134/apex_project/README.md

 ## Team Contributions
 - Amrita Jyothi:level building and coding
-- Elna Susan: [Specific contributions]
+- Elna Susan: level biulding and data collection
-- Theres Manuela: [Specific contributions]
+- Theres Manuela:coding and sprite development

 Made with ❤️ at TinkerHub